-The Fund has evaluated events and transactions through March 9, 2016, which is the date the financial statements were issued for items that should potentially be recognized or disclosed in these financial statements.
-Management has determined that there are no material subsequent events that would require adjustment to, or disclosure in, these consolidated financial statements.
+The Fund has evaluated events and transactions occurring subsequent to December 31, 2016 for items that should potentially be recognized or disclosed in these financial statements.
+Management has determined that there are no material subsequent events that would require adjustment to, or disclosure in, these financial statements.